jonasmodie/tweeterSampleStream/README.md

      sampleStreamPartition=["lang","created_at_date"]

 # Development
-To run the application locally you will need to setup your environent with the following versions
+To run the application locally you will need to set up your environment with the following versions

 scala 2.12.15
 spark 3.3.0